 - Contract Car Rental Agencies:When reserving a vehicle directly with the rental agency, travelers must provide the UW contract codes (available in the vehicle rental contracts: Big Ten, WSCA).

 Note: Orbitz is not in compliance with State of Wisconsin sales tax collection requirements and must not be used for booking business-related travel.

 Whenever possible, travelers should utilize university purchasing cards or the personal-liability My Corporate Card to pay for UW-Madison business-related vehicle rentals.
-The purchasing card may also be used to pay for gasoline for rental vehicles.
+The Purchasing Travel Card may also be used to pay for gasoline for rental vehicles.

-The contract vendor rates include collision damage waiver (CDW) and liability insurance for most rentals.
-Travelers should verify that the State/UW's contract ID number is referenced on the rental agreement to ensure contract coverage.
-If the contract vendor does not provide insurance, or it is necessary to rent from a non-contract vendor, collision damage waiver and liability insurance must be purchased and will be reimbursed.
-Any additional insurance coverage is considered a personal expense.
+- For Domestic Rentals: The contract vendor rates include collision damage waiver (CDW) and liability (LDW) insurance for all domestic rentals.
+Travelers should verify the UW’s contract ID number is referenced on the rental agreement to ensure contract rates and coverage.
+If it is necessary to rent from a non-contract vendor (e.g. no contract vendor is available at a location, the contract vendor at the location does not have vehicles available), collision damage waiver and liability insurance must be purchased and will be reimbursed.
+Insurance coverage for personal property is considered a personal expense and will not be reimbursed.
 Questions involving insurance should be directed to the UW - Madison Risk Management Office.

 Fueling a Rental Vehicle

 The traveler is responsible for fueling the rental vehicle before returning it to the vendor.
-If the traveler fails to return the vehicle with a full tank of fuel, the cost of the vendor refueling the vehicle will not be paid or reimbursed by the university unless unusual circumstances outside of the traveler’s control prevented the individual from adhering to this requirement.
+If the traveler fails to return the vehicle with a full tank of fuel, the cost of the vendor refueling the vehicle will not be paid or reimbursed by the University.

 Other Equipment and Services